alptugan/Bak/README.md

         or

     - Reset Quick Look cache and try again.
 Or try "Reset Cache" button on the app.
-        ```
-        qlmanage -r
-        qlmanage -r cache
-        ```

 2. **The app cannot be opened**, etc...
 Gate Keeper related issues.
 Refer to the [section](https://github.com/alptugan/icns-creator#option-1-disable-the-gate-keeper-recommended).
     - Sometimes unsigned apps should be dequaratined.
 Refer to run the following code or use apps like [this](https://github.com/alienator88/Sentinel/tree/main).

+        Run this command to strip away the Apple quarantine flag (which is attached automatically when the file is downloaded or transferred):

-        `xattr -d com.apple.quarantine /Applications/Bak.app`
+        `xattr -cr /Applications/Bak.app`
+    - Run this command to force a fresh Ad-Hoc signature onto the app using the new Mac's internal security credentials:

+        `codesign --force --deep --sign - /Applications/Bak.app`

 <br/>